Zhangjiakou Hebei, China Travel Guide

 Main financial institutions in Zhangjiakou offer currency exchange services.
 ATMs are widely available throughout the city and accept international cards (Visa, Mastercard, Plus, Cirrus).

-WeChat Pay and Alipay dominate the payment landscape in China.
+WeChat Pay and Alipay dominate the payment landscape within China.
 Many vendors, even small street stalls, mainly use these apps.
 While cash is still accepted, it is less commonly used for daily transactions.
 Consider setting up one of these applications before or upon arrival.
 This often requires linking an international bank card.

 Official currency, also Renminbi (RMB).